Frechmatz/cl-markdown-generator/README.md

 A markdown generator written in Common Lisp

 Status: Cancelled, due to the following reasons
 * justified text: long strings must be splitted into multiple lines to create nice human readable markdown output.
-This requires a  formatting engine that can handle nested paragraphs etc. I'm not sure if the programming effort is worthwhile.
+This requires a  formatting engine that can handle nested paragraphs etc. I'm not sure if the programming effort is worth it.
 * formatting of (lisp) code blocks.

 ## Some working examples